Nesta/da_vinci_minimal/assets/sass/README.md

 you will be in the same situation.

 Sass files are classified into different categories:
-· Base: skinr file (which contains typography styles) and susy (which contains Susy config declaration)
+· Base: skinr file (which contains typography styles).
 · Components: styles for component elements such as breadcrumbs, pager, buttons... and other elements you can be used anywhere on the website.
 · Layout: styles for layout elements such as header, footer, sidebar...